MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 For more information, see [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions).

+> [!NOTE]
+> Tought sessions are available to all quantum computing hardware providers, notice that integrated hybrid quantum computing jobs are currently supported on Quantinuum targets.

 ## Estimating the cost of an integrated hybrid job

 You can estimate the cost of running an integrated hybrid job on Quantinuum hardware by running it on an emulator first.